UncannyOwl/Uncanny-Automator/readme.md

 * JetFormBuilder - A form is submitted #2533
 * JetFormBuilder - A user submits a form #2535
 * SureCart - A user purchases a product #2525
-* WP Download Manager - A specific file is downloaded #2497
+* WordPress Download Manager - A specific file is downloaded #2497
 * WP Simple Pay - A payment for a form is completed #2584
 * WordPress - A user logs out of a site #2594